 As part of our commitment to justice, Saint Mark's recently adopted a Statement of Commitment and Action, expressing our responsibility to respect the dignity of every human being, strive for justice and peace among all people, and seek and serve Christ in all persons.
 The statement was born out of concerns about the increase in statements and actions in our nation that target particular groups of people based on their skin color, their religious affiliation, their gender or orientation, their disabilities, or their country of birth.
 These are artificial divisions that we vehemently denounce as discriminatory and disrespectful.
 We believe our nation can do better, and we pledge to work toward that better vision.
 We commit to being a network of activists, in God’s name, joining others who similarly pledge to actively pursue justice.

-AIDS Care Team provides companionship and practical assistance to people living with AIDS.
-Outings, social contact, shopping and simple household assistance are examples of how team members interact with their “care partners.”
+Members of Saint Mark’s HIV/AIDS Care Team provide companionship and practical assistance to people living with HIV/AIDS.
+Outings, social contact, shopping, and simple household assistance are examples of how team members interact with our “care partners.”
 The team works under the auspices and supervision of Samaritan Center of Puget Sound.
-Contact: Sharon Ferguson.

-On the second Sunday of every month, the Cathedral collects a special offering to support several food programs in the Seattle area.
-This ministry is currently helping the following hunger programs: Compass Center, Lifelong AIDS Alliance, Pike Market Food Bank, Immanuel Community Services, Food Bank at St. Mary’s, and St. Brigid’s Banquet.
-Contact: Vicky Greenbaum.
+On the second Sunday of every month, the cathedral collects a special offering to support several food programs in the Seattle area.
+This ministry is currently helping the following hunger programs: Compass Center, Lifelong AIDS Alliance, Pike Market Food Bank, Immanuel Community Services, Food Bank at St. Mary’s and St. Brigid’s Banquet.